HL7/fhir-specialty-rx/input/pages/missing-data.md

 Profiles in this guide specify certain elements as "Must Support".
 These SHALL be interpreted as follows:

-- Data Source Systems SHALL be capable of populating each Must Support data element when sharing the resource in an exchange defined in this guide.
+- Data Source systems SHALL be capable of populating each Must Support data element when sharing the resource in an exchange defined in this guide.
 It must be capable of both *possessing the data* for the element and *exchanging* it.

-- Requesting Systems SHALL be capable of processing received instances containing the Must Support data elements without generating an error or causing the application to fail.
+- Data Consumer systems SHALL be capable of processing received instances containing the Must Support data elements without generating an error or causing the application to fail.

 - If the Must Support element is specified as required (minimum cardinality of 1 or higher), the element SHALL be present in the instance and SHALL have a value unless the profile is defined in U.S. Core or based on it \*, in which case a `dataAbsentReason` extension may be sent in place of the value.

   *\* Profiles defined in this guide that are based on US Core are [Specialty Rx Patient](StructureDefinition-specialty-rx-patient.html), [Specialty Rx Medication Request](StructureDefinition-specialty-rx-medicationrequest.html),  [Specialty Rx Organization Pharmacy](StructureDefinition-specialty-rx-organization-pharmacy.html) and [Specialty Rx Practitioner](StructureDefinition-specialty-rx-practitioner.html).
 These are used solely in the Specialty Rx messages.*

-- Requesting Systems SHALL interpret missing elements in received resources as data that is either not present in the Data Source System or not shareable with the Requesting System for privacy or other reasons.
+- Data Consumer systems SHALL interpret missing elements in received resources as data that is either not present in the Data Source system or not shareable with the Data Consumer system for privacy or other reasons.

-- Requesting Systems SHALL be able to process resource instances containing data elements containing `dataAbsentReason` extensions in place of values where allowed as described here.
+- Data Consumer systems SHALL be able to process resource instances containing data elements containing `dataAbsentReason` extensions in place of values where allowed as described here.

 <p></p>